 Thermal Shock Testing

 Temperature changes create contraction and expansion in various materials.
-These movements induced by their linear coefficients of thermal expansion will induce stress.
+These movements, induced by their linear coefficients of thermal expansion, will create stress.

 Thermal Shock Testing is a process where the product is exposed to extremes of High and Low temperatures with very short transition times (seconds) between both temperature levels.